-In this activity, students play a short game to reveal a picture of the target vocabulary word, and then are asked to produce the word, speaking it, recording it, and hearing it played back.
+In this activity, students play a short game to reveal a picture of the target vocabulary word, and then are asked to produce the word– speaking it, recording it, and hearing it played back.

-What's Your Name
+What's Your Name?

+Both vocabulary words and conversational phrases are reinforced through music.
+Students sing songs and record themselves as they vocalize the language they've learned.
 In this song, students practice the phrase "What's your name?" as well as the response, "I'm . . . ."

-Yes I Do
+Yes, I Do